 - The device won’t allow any deletion of driving time and must be tamper-proof.
 Drivers will need to continue to keep supporting documents to verify HOS compliance (bills of lading, dispatch and trip reports, mobile communications, etc).

 The Canadian ELD mandate will likely follow very similar requirements, with one key difference: where the FMCSA requires that devices be provider-certified, the Canadian mandate will require a third-party certification.

-That means that some ELDs already installed in CMVs may not be compliant under the Canadian mandate, regardless of their standing in the U.S. As of late January 2020, there has yet to be a formal announcement about which organization will head third-party certification.
+That means that some ELDs already installed in CMVs may not be compliant under the Canadian mandate, regardless of their standing in the U.S. As of early-February 2020, there has yet to be a formal announcement about which organization will head third-party certification.

 Titan GPS ELD solutions are fully compliant with the U.S. mandate, and as details emerge for the Canadian third-party certification, our goal is to ensure that we remain a leading provider of compliant ELD solutions for fleets all over North America.